 End Hunger Durham has teamed up with other organizations to get North Carolina to request this waiver and join 8 other states with a demonstration project.

-The NCDHHS submitted an application in 2019 and has received the waiver.
-They are working on getting the system in place to make it available throughout NC.
+The NCDHHS submitted an application in 2019 and has received the waiver from the federal Food and Nutrition Service.
+NCDHHS staff are working on getting the system in place to make it available throughout NC in 2021.

 We join with residents to engage Durham Housing Authority.
 EHD works with Legal Aid of Durham to address situations of housing disrepair and neglect.
 We also engage with Durham Housing Authority to help residents receive just attention to the needs of their communities.

 EHD is working with GoTriangle to launch a free Senior Shuttle that will transport residents of the low-income housing communities directly to grocery stores.
 They will be able to avoid long rides in public buses.
 With the COVID-19, we believe this will also help them avoid exposure to the broader population, which might increase their risk of exposure.

 Improve Coordination and Quality of Food Security Services